Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 • Use fonts and colors that go well with your brand

-• Interlink related articles to make navigation effortless
+• Interlink related articles to make navigation effortless.

-Establish Team Roles for Content Creation
+4. Establish Team Roles for Content Creation

-Ideally, it would be best to ask experts across departments to work cohesively as one big, unified team to build and manage the knowledge base.
-When there is a team working dedicatedly, there will be less errors and better content quality.
+Ask experts across departments to work cohesively as one big, unified team to build and manage the knowledge base.
+When a team works dedicatedly, there will be fewer errors and better content quality.
+Allow them to bring their skills and unique knowledge to the table and work on different areas—writing, editing, and managing—to build a stellar customer service knowledge base.

 For example, key members of your support team can write articles on common customer issues, and those from the product team can check the accuracy of the product-related information.
 Writers can create content from scratch, while editors can edit them for clarity.

-Review the Document
+5. Review the Document

-A transparent review and approval system allows writers to set a status for each article and monitor them till they are finally approved and published.
+Another critical step in the process is content review.
+A transparent review and approval system allows writers to set a status for each article and monitor it until it is approved and published.

 Some of the best knowledge base software offers pre-defined statuses such as – In Progress and Ready for Review”.
 You can also create a unique custom status matching the current stage of the article.

-Gather Customer Feedback
+6. Gather Customer Feedback

-Because companies create a knowledge base and leave it for customers to use without realizing the need to take their feedback.
+Most companies create a knowledge base and leave it for customers to use without realizing the need to take their feedback.
 Being direct users of your self-service content, the insights, suggestions, and feedback they can give you are unmatched.

 Most knowledge base tools provide built-in feedback forms and surveys that can be embedded inside every article.
 Right after reading an article, customers can fill out the form by answering a simple question – “Did you find the answer helpful”?

-Track Metrics to Boost Performance
+7. Track Metrics to Boost Performance

-This is a common issue faced by customers, but most of them are not very vocal about it.
-They would rather leave the site and switch to the mediums they are more habitual with – emails and calls.
+This is a common issue customers face, but most are not very vocal about it.
+They would instead leave the site and switch to the mediums they are more habitual with – emails and calls.
+Such situations call for a system prioritizing continuous monitoring and improvement of self-service content.

 Tools like ProProfs Knowledge Base comprise a built-in reporting system that provides eye-opening insights into article performance, knowledge gaps, and self-service patterns.